spread-ai/docs-appsmith-fork/docs/reference/widgets/modal.md

-Specifies the action (Framework functions, queries, or JS functions) to be performed when the Modal is closed.
+Specifies the action (Framework functions, queries, or JavaScript functions) to be performed when the Modal is closed.